History of the Cleveland Cavaliers: 1983–1986: The Gunds take over

-Shortly after purchasing the Cavaliers in 1983, the Gunds changed the team colors from wine and gold to burnt orange and navy blue.
+Shortly after purchasing the Cavaliers in 1983, the Gunds (George and Gordon) changed the team colors from wine and gold to burnt orange and navy blue.
 Furthermore, they officially adopted "Cavs" as a shorter nickname for marketing purposes, as it had been used unofficially by fans and headline writers since the team's inception.

-Under the coaching of George Karl, the Cavaliers failed again, and missed the playoffs, with a 28–54 record, in the 1983–84 season.
-The Cavaliers finally returned to the playoffs in 1985, only to lose to the eventual Eastern Conference Champion Boston Celtics in the first round.
+Under the coaching of George Karl, the Cavs failed again, and missed the playoffs, with a 28–54 record, in the 1983–84 season.
+The Cavs finally returned to the playoffs in 1985, only to lose to the eventual Eastern Conference Champion Boston Celtics in the first round.
 At that point, the team was in transition, led by dynamic players such as World B. Free, Roy Hinson and John Bagley.
 But in 1986, Karl was fired after 66 games.
-Interim head coach Gene Littles guided the team the rest of the way, which saw the Cavaliers finish one game short of the playoffs.
-During the seven-season period, the Cavaliers had nine head coaches: Stan Albeck, Bill Musselman, Don Delaney, Bob Kloppenburg, Chuck Daly, Bill Musselman (again), Tom Nissalke, George Karl, and Gene Littles.
+Interim head coach Gene Littles guided the team the rest of the way, which saw the Cavs finish one game short of the playoffs.
+During the seven-season period, the Cavs had nine head coaches: Stan Albeck, Bill Musselman, Don Delaney, Bob Kloppenburg, Chuck Daly, Bill Musselman (again), Tom Nissalke, George Karl, and Gene Littles.
 The only playoff appearance earned during this stretch was during the 1984–85 season under Karl, losing to the Boston Celtics in the first round in four games (1–3).